Written by: Emily Paterson, Public Education and Communication Specialist

 This post originally appeared on the Maryland Poison Center’s blog, eAntidote.

 One of the goals of our eAntidote blog is to introduce you to the real poison experts who answer the phones at the Maryland Poison Center (MPC), as well as our staff members.
 The MPC is located within the Department of Practice, Sciences, and Health Outcomes Research (P-SHOR) at the University of Maryland School of Pharmacy.
-In addition to being nurses and pharmacists, these experts are parents, grandparents, artists, athletes, sports fans, and more!
-Read the Q&A below to get to know our toxicology fellow: Masha Yemets.
+In addition to being nurses and pharmacists, they are parents, grandparents, artists, athletes, sports fans, and more!
+Read the Q&A below to get to know one of our specialists: Noelle Etube.

 Why did you go into the field of pharmacy?